Dimerization: Boranes

+Organochromium compounds

+Cyclopentadienylchromium tricarbonyl dimer exists in measureable equilibrium quantities with the monometallic radical (C5H5)Cr(CO)3.

 Biochemical dimers

 Pyrimidine dimers

 Pyrimidine dimers (also known as thymine dimers) are formed by a photochemical reaction from pyrimidine DNA bases when exposed to ultraviolet light.
 This cross-linking causes DNA mutations, which can be carcinogenic, causing skin cancers.
 When pyrimidine dimers are present, they can block polymerases, decreasing DNA functionality until it is repaired.

 Protein dimers

 Protein dimers arise from the interaction between two proteins which can interact further to form larger and more complex oligomers.
 For example, tubulin is formed by the dimerization of α-tubulin and β-tubulin and this dimer can then polymerize further to make microtubules.
 For symmetric proteins, the larger protein complex can be broken down into smaller identical protein subunits, which then dimerize to decrease the genetic code required to make the functional protein.

 G protein-coupled receptors

 As the largest and most diverse family of receptors within the human genome, G protein-coupled receptors (GPCR) have been studied extensively, with recent studies supporting their ability to form dimers.
 GPCR dimers include both homodimers and heterodimers formed from related members of the GPCR family.
 While not all, some GPCRs require dimerization to function, such as GABAB-receptor, emphasizing the importance of dimers in biological systems.